KTIP

-KTIP (1450 AM) is a radio station broadcasting a rhythmic oldies format.
-Licensed to Porterville, California, the station serves the Visalia--Tulare area of Central California.
-The station is owned by Jose Arredondo, through licensee JA Ventures, Inc.

-KTIP calls itself "Jam'n 101.3."
-That is the dial position of its companion FM translator, K267CG at 101.3 MHz in Porterville.
+KTIP (1450 AM) is a commercial radio station licensed to Porterville, California, United States, and serving the Visalia--Tulare area of Central California.
+Owned by Jose Arredondo, through licensee JA Ventures, Inc., it features a rhythmic oldies format.
+KTIP calls itself "Jam'n 101.3", the dial position of its companion FM translator, K267CG at 101.3 MHz in Porterville.

 History

 KTIP became one of the first radio stations in the West to sign on after World War II.
 Its construction permit was granted by the Federal Communications Commission (FCC) in August 1946, to Porterville businessman Jack Tighe (pronounced "tie").
 He owned Tighe Chevrolet Company and an appliance store in Porterville, so he wanted to have a radio station for his customers to tune to when they bought radios and cars equipped with radios.